jhoneill/vsteam/.docs/Add-VSTeamWorkItemControl.md

 ```

-In this case -Force has been used to supress the confirmation prompts and no group or section has been specified.
-Here the field name specified, "Steps", is an HTML fieldm so the command creates and returns a group name grp_Steps containing a control for the Steps field.
+In this case -Force has been used to suppress the confirmation prompts and no group or section has been specified.
+Here the field name specified, "Steps", is an HTML field, so the command creates and returns a group name grp_Steps containing a control for the Steps field.
 This group has been placed in the default section, "Section1", of the default page "Details".

 ### Example 3
 ```powershell